italktocomputers/MezeyLinux/README.md

 > **Warning**
 >
-> Make sure you do NOT create a filesystem on /dev/sdb as this will destroy our boot sector.
-To be sure the naming convention of the partitions device, you can use `lsblk`.
-For example, if you are using a loop device, your output may look like:
+> Make sure you create a filesystem on our newly created partition or you will destroy our boot sector.
+To be sure of the naming convention of the device's partition, we can use the command `lsblk`.
+For example, if we're using a loop device, our output may look like:

 ```
 andrew@legion:~$ lsblk /dev/loop3